telhawk-systems/telhawk-proxy/METRICS.md

-# GoTrack Prometheus Metrics
+# TelHawk Proxy Prometheus Metrics

-GoTrack includes a built-in Prometheus metrics server that exposes operational metrics on a separate port for monitoring and alerting.
+TelHawk Proxy includes a built-in Prometheus metrics server that exposes operational metrics on a separate port for monitoring and alerting.

 ## Configuration